mttcrsp/fosdem/README.md

 ## Contributing

 Contributions in the form of code, issues and feature requests are welcome!
-To get started with development make sure to run the [`bootstrap.sh`](https://github.com/mttcrsp/fosdem/blob/master/bootstrap.sh) script.
+To get started with development install [Tuist](https://tuist.io/docs/commands/up/) and execute `tuist up & tuist generate`.

 ## Acknowledgements